Behind the Rainbow

 The film explores the transition of the ANC, from a liberation organization into South Africa’s ruling party, through the evolution of the relationship between two of its most prominent veterans: Thabo Mbeki and Jacob Zuma.
 Exiled under apartheid, they were once brothers in arms.
 Under Mandela’s administration, they loyally labored to build a nonracial state.
 Now, they are bitter rivals.
 Their duel threatens to tear apart the ANC and the country, as the poor desperately seek hope in change and the elite fight for the spoils of victory.

-The film features key interviews with ANC current and former leaders, including Jacob Zuma, Kgalema Motlanthe, Pallo Jordan, Thabo Mbeki, and Terror Lekota.
-Examining previous events that the country’s political decision-makers have agreed to bury for the sake of democracy, Behind the Rainbow is a behind-the-scenes look at South Africa's seemingly miraculous transformation.
+Featuring interviews with former and current ANC leaders, including Jacob Zuma and Thabo Mbeki, Behind the Rainbow is a behind-the-scenes look at South Africa's seemingly miraculous transformation.